Cyan Worlds: Pre-Myst (1987–1992)

-Myst franchise
+Myst, Riven and sequels (1993–2004)

 In 1993, Cyan shot to worldwide fame with the release of Myst, a 3D pre-rendered adventure game aimed at an older audience unlike their previous games.
 Myst was one of the earliest CD-ROM games during a time when CD-ROM drives were beginning to become mainstream.
 The title sold more than six million copies and was the best-selling PC game ever, until The Sims exceeded Myst sales in 2002.

-With the revenue from Myst, Cyan quickly moved to a new headquarters to accommodate a bigger staff, where they remain today.
+With the revenue from Myst, Cyan rebranded as Cyan Productions and quickly moved to a new headquarters to accommodate a bigger staff, where they remain today.
 During this time, three novels set in the Myst universe were co-authored by the Millers and David Wingrove.
 The sequel to Myst, Riven, was released in 1997.
 After its release, Robyn opted to leave Cyan to pursue other interests, primarily working on independent film production.
 In a 1999 interview, Robyn stated that the reason for his departure was that "Two people can't pilot a ship – someone must be in charge...The parting gave us each a ship."

 The next eight years saw a huge amount of expansion in the Myst franchise, both from within and outside of Cyan.
 While the publishing rights were transferred from Broderbund to Mattel, and then to Ubisoft, Cyan prepared for the next game in the Myst universe, which was to be a massively multiplayer online game, and not a direct sequel to Myst.
 During this time, the company started going by the name "Cyan Worlds, Inc.".
 Partly as a test of their new real-time 3D engine, Cyan released realMyst in 2000, a complete recreation of the original Myst game.
 At the same time, the next Myst game, Myst III: Exile, was developed by Presto Studios and published by Ubisoft, and released in 2001.

 In 2003, Cyan announced that their multiplayer adventure, Uru, formerly known under the working titles DIRT ("D'ni In Real Time"), Mudpie ("Multi-User DIRT – Persistent Interactive Environment"), Parable and Myst Online, would be split into separate single-player and multiplayer components, at the request of the publisher Ubisoft.
 The single-player component, Uru: Ages Beyond Myst, was released later that year.
 The multiplayer component, Uru Live had a short beta test, but was cancelled before being officially released.